Syllabus

 1. All students who are caught cheating will be referred to the Office of Student Conduct and Conflict Resolution (OSCCR).
 Students who have been referred to OSCCR will be given the opportunity to accept responsibility for their infraction or to request a hearing before a student conduct board.
 If a student accepts responsibility for a minimum sanction of deferred suspension will follow.
 A second violation will meet with expulsion from the University.

-2. All students who are caught cheating will receive a -100% for the item on which cheating occurred.
+2. All students who are caught cheating will receive a -100% for the item on which cheating occurred, i.e., a negative score.
 Cheating is worse than not turning in the item.

 Protect Your Code